sfc-gh-mwies/sunlife-hol/Day2/Getting-Started-with-Devops-in-Snowflake/README.md

 ## Step-By-Step Guide

 For prerequisites, environment setup, step-by-step guide and instructions, please refer to the [QuickStart Guide](https://quickstarts.snowflake.com/guide/getting_started_with_devops_in_snowflake).

-> HOWEVER: Note that you will not be using the git repo linked in the Quickstart -- Use the code in THIS Git repo instead
+**⚠️ Note that you will not be using the git repo linked in the Quickstart -- Use the code in THIS Git repo instead**